Clemapfel/mousetrap/docs/02_signals.md

 });
 ```

-Let's talk through what happens when the user clicks one of the two buttons, let's say `button_01`:
+Let's talk through what happens when the user clicks one of the two buttons now, again assuming `button_01` is the first to be clicked:

 + `button_01` invokes its signal handler
 + `button_01`s signal handler prints `01 clicked`